-Carrie L. Byington, MD, is a national leader in pediatrics and infectious disease and serves as Dean of the Texas A&M College of Medicine, Senior Vice President of the Texas A&M University Health Science Center and Vice Chancellor for Health Services at The Texas A&M University System.
-Dr. Byington joins Texas A&M after a 21-year career at the University of Utah, where she was the H.A. and Edna Benning Presidential Professor of Pediatrics, Vice Dean for Academic Affairs and Faculty Development in the School of Medicine, and Associate Vice President for Faculty and Academic Affairs at the University of Utah Health Sciences Center.
-Her research has focused primarily on bacterial and viral respiratory pathogens in children.
+Carrie L. Byington, MD, is a national leader in pediatrics and infectious disease and serves as Executive Vice President of UC Health, which is comprised of UC’s five academic medical centers, a community-based health system and 18 health professional schools.
+Prior to joining UC Health, she was Dean of the Texas A&M College of Medicine, Senior Vice President of the Texas A&M University Health Science Center and Vice Chancellor for Health Services at The Texas A&M University System.
+Her research has focused primarily on bacterial and viral respiratory pathogens in children and has included the development of new diagnostic technology.
 She has received awards from the Robert Wood Johnson Foundation, the Association of American Medical Colleges, American Academy of Pediatrics, the Centers for Disease Control and Prevention, and the National Institutes of Health.
+She is an elected member of the National Academy of Inventors and the National Academy of Medicine.
 Dr. Byington is board certified in both General Pediatrics and Pediatric Infectious Diseases.
 She received a Bachelor of Science in biology from Texas A&M University and Doctor of Medicine from Baylor College of Medicine.

 Dr. George Weinstock is a Professor and Director of Microbial Genomics at the Jackson Laboratory for Genomic Medicine where he established a group devoted to genomic studies of infectious diseases and the human microbiome.
 Prior to joining the Jackson Laboratory, Dr. Weinstock served as Associate Director of The Genome Institute at Washington University in St. Louis.
 In addition he was Co-Director of the Human Genome Sequencing Center (HGSC), and Professor of Molecular and Human Genetics at Baylor College of Medicine.
 Dr. Weinstock received his B.S. from the University of Michigan and a Ph.D. from the Massachusetts Institute of Technology.